igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Mon, Aug 18, 2025 - 2025a08m18d
   - "If you only read the books that everyone else is reading, you can only think what everyone else is thinking." _by Author Haruki Murakami on **acquiring knowledge**_
 - Sun, Aug 10, 2025 - 2025a08m10d
   - _"Everything We Hear Is an Opinion, Not a Fact.
-Everything We See Is a Perspective, Not the Truth.”_ We don’t see the world as it is.
+Everything We See Is a Perspective, Not the Truth."_ We don't see the world as it is.
 We see it through our own window.
 Two people watch the same rain.
 One is glad for the crops.
 One curses the sky.
-Maybe your aunt’s Facebook status is cringe for you, but not to her and her friends.
+Maybe your aunt's Facebook status is cringe for you, but not to her and her friends.
 You conserve enormous energy by being mindful of the difference.
-Half of your arguments could be avoided if you simply say, _“This is my idea, not a law for everyone.”_
+Half of your arguments could be avoided if you simply say, _"This is my idea, not a law for everyone."_
   - Telling yourself you'll do it tomorrow is _**how dreams die**_.
   - People think good decision-making is about being right all the time. **It's not**.
 It's about lowering the cost of being wrong and changing your mind.
 When the cost of mistakes is high, we're paralyzed with fear. **When the cost of mistakes is low, we can move fast and adapt**.
 Make mistakes cheap, not rare.
 - Tue, Aug 05, 2025 - 2025a08m05d